lyn-f/DR-guide/index.md

+# Shining Nikki: Deigner's Reflection Guide

+Shining Nikki ©️ Papergames 2013-2021
+*This guide is student work and was created for educational purposes only.*
+Created by Lyn F. 7/26/2021
+Last updated 7/26/2021

 ## Introduction

 *Shining Nikki* is the fourth game in Paper Games' *Nikki* series of mobile games.
 The story is set in *Miraland*, a fantasy world where beauty is power.
 All of the most influential figures in Miraland are fashion designers, and the player must increase Nikki's Styling Power to progress through the game's story and other challenges.